Google Ads: The definitive guide to using keyword match types

-Anyone running an AdWords campaign knows the importance of selecting the right keywords.
+Anyone running an Google Ads campaign knows the importance of selecting the right keywords.
 But do you choose the right keyword match type?
-This can have a massive impact on your campaign’s performance, yet I review so many campaigns that don’t use match types at all, or don’t use them in quite the right way.
+There are three main types: broad, phrase and exact match (plus modified broad match which we'll also explain).
+The type you choose can have a massive impact on your campaign’s performance, yet I review so many campaigns that don’t use match types at all, or don’t use them in quite the right way.

-In this article, I’ll explain the differences between the different match types and give you examples of each.
+In this article, I’ll explain the differences between broad, phrase and exact match and give you examples of each.
 Using keyword match types correctly can:

 - extend the reach of your adverts to a wider audience (if maximum exposure is your goal)